quhie/Home-Rent-App-UI-MEVIVU/README.md

 # Mevivu

-Mevivu is a real estate application developed using Flutter.
-It provides features like searching for properties, viewing property details, and more.
+Mevivu is a real estate application developed using Flutter. viewing property details, and more.

 ## Features